sophongo/sophdoc/docs/en/admin/kpanda/gpu/nvidia/mig/create_mig.md

 - **Single mode** : Nodes expose a single type of MIG device on all their GPUs.
 - **Mixed mode** : Nodes expose a mixture of MIG device types on all their GPUs.

-For more details, refer to the [NVIDIA GPU Card Usage Modes](../index.md).
+For more details, refer to the [NVIDIA GPU Usage Modes](../index.md).

 ## Prerequisites